databl/tools/README.md

 If you encounter any issues or have questions, please open an issue in the repository or contact the repository maintainer.

-## License

-...

-## Contact

-For any queries or additional information, feel free to reach out to connect@databl.io

 ---

 Thank you for contributing to our Managed Services!
 Your efforts help us deliver top-notch IT and cybersecurity services to our clients.